hasanfd/doc_classifier_knn/README.md

 Pure Java Implementation of K-Nearest Neighbor Text Categorization

-BBC Dataset is used( filenames are refactored to [categoryname]-[number] ).
+BBC Dataset is used for test(filenames are refactored to [categoryname]-[number] ).
 Dataset is under "data" folder. http://mlg.ucd.ie/datasets/bbc.html

 Run: